KCVX

 KCVX (91.7 FM) is a radio station licensed to Salem, Missouri, United States.
-The station is an affiliate of Spirit FM, broadcasting a Christian Contemporary Music format with a few Christian talk and teaching programs, and is currently owned by Lake Area Educational Broadcasting Foundation.
+The station is an affiliate of Spirit FM, broadcasting a Christian Adult Contemporary format with a few Christian talk and teaching programs, and is currently owned by the University of Northwestern – St. Paul.

 History

-The station was assigned the call letters KYMR on March 2, 2001.
+The station was assigned the call sign KYMR on March 2, 2001.
 On September 24, 2003, the station changed its call sign to the current KCVX.